kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xpnZX3if9Tc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+{% include_relative exercises/2_03.html %}

+{% include_relative exercises/2_04.html %}

 ### Labels ###

-Labels are used to separate an application from others inside a namespace.
-They make it possible for having multiple applications as you've used in this course already.
+Labels are used to separate an application from others inside a namespace and to group different resources together.
+Labels are key/value pairs and they can be modified, added or removed at any time.
+Labels are identifying and you can query resources that have a certain label.

 Let's look at the labels in *Deployment* yamls.
-This is the first yaml we created and you've copy-pasted something similar:
+This is the first yaml we created:

 **deployment.yaml**